yousabu/devops-go-api/README.md

 ## Build Docker Image
     docker build -t instaapp .

-## Install API Using Docker-Compose
+## Run API And It's Database Using Docker-Compose
     docker-compose up -d
-- In Docker-compose The Api Will Start Only After Mysql Be Healthy
+- In Docker-compose The Api Will Start Only After Mysql DB Be Healthy

 ## Screenshot From Running API
 ![Screenshot from 2023-06-09 15-55-26](https://github.com/yousabu/instabug-intern-challenge/assets/66924041/21446643-0613-472c-b52a-704f13995208)